 Support Hope Lebedyn:

 If you would like to support us financially you can do so below.
-Remember, if you are a UK taxpayer, please confirm that you would like to reclaim Gift Aid on your donation.
+Remember, if you are a UK taxpayer, please confirm that you would like us to claim Gift Aid on your donation.
 This will add 25p to every £1 you give.